dreamdeveloper002/Node-Engineering-Project/README.md

 - User can add beneficiaries (bank to withdraw to).
 - User can only withdraw money to their Beneficiaries.
 - Use webhook only to confirm if transfer or funding is successful (checkout Ngrok to help out).

-## Challenges

-- I faced some issues working with paystack transfer endpoins, from my findings online, i need to have a registered bussiness to use this endpoint and i am getting a status code 400, hence i was able to `create transfer recipient` endpoint
-- I wasn't able to expose my endpoints on heroku, i need to add a credit card to use an instance of `ClearDBMySQL` as add-ons, and heroku is some how having issues validating my credit cards

 ## Getting Started